India’s Hydrogen Purchase Obligation

 PM Modi launches National Hydrogen Mission Done

-On India’s 75th Independence Day, Honourable Prime Minister Shri Narendra Modi Ji announces the National Hydrogen Mission.
-Discussions around an HPO framework began in 2021 during early National Hydrogen Mission consultations.
+On India's 75th Independence Day, Honourable Prime Minister Shri Narendra Modi Ji proudly announced the National Hydrogen Mission.
+The crucial discussions around an HPO framework naturally began during these early 2021 consultations.

 Dec 2022